lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 ### 3. Set up the Controller `create` Action and Supporting Javascript

-Similarly to how we set up the `new` action, we need to set the `create` action to respond to javascript:
+Do you remember how we set up the `new` action?
+We'll use this method to set the `create` action to respond to javascript:

 ```ruby
 # app/controllers/critters_controller.rb